-However, though they may look modern, the terrarium was invented in Victorian times, and was used to protect plants from London’s polluted atmosphere or to transport them on ships from tropical climates.
-They quickly became fashionable at the time, and now they re seeing a huge resurgence.
+Although terrariums may look modern, they were invented in Victorian times, when they were used to protect plants from London’s polluted atmosphere or to ship them from tropical climates as far away as South America and Australia.

 There are two types of terrarium: open and closed.
 Both are made from a selection of compatible plants (plants that need the same growing conditions), and they live in an enclosed, or partially enclosed, clear container (which can be plastic, but is usually glass).

-Whether you go open or closed depends on the type of plants you choose to go for.
-For succulents and cacti you will want an open container to allow you to control the moisture.
+Whether you choose an open or closed type will be determined by the plants you want to grow.
+For succulents and cacti, you will want an open container to allow you to control the moisture.

-Now of course you can go out and buy some gorgeous terrariums (if you’re willing to fork out the stirling), but one of the coolest things about these beauties is that you can make your own out of almost any old glass container.
-They can be closed or open topped, and you can use anything from a little old jam jar to a repurposed fish bowl, or even an old coffee pot!
-Why not wander down to your local charity shops and have a rummage for interesting glasswear on the cheap?
+You can of course go and buy some gorgeous terrariums, but one of the greatest things about these beauties is that you can make your own out of almost any old glass container.
+They can be closed or open topped, and you can use anything from a little old jam jar to a repurposed fishbowl, or even an old coffee pot!

-For something really interesting try some air plants (epiphytes); many of them look almost otherworldly, they absorb moisture from the air, and seldom even have real roots.
+For something really interesting, try some air plants (epiphytes); many of them look almost otherworldly and they absorb moisture from the air.